LGBTQIA+ travel in Kenya

 Many hotels, lodges and public sites have private or all-gender bathrooms, but there may be occasions where the only option is to use a gendered bathroom.

-We recommend that LGBTQIA+ travelers refer to your government’s foreign travel advisories.
+We recommend checking your government’s foreign travel advisories for more information.
 Equaldex and ILGA are other useful resources.

 Solo travel and room sharing